MJRidder/cherry-leaves-mildew-detection/README.md

       - AC 5 - It is clear for the client what can be found on the dashboard.
       - AC 6 - When predictions on leaf healthy are made, the client can see that the degree of accuracy is >97%.

   - As a developer I can provide context on what is possible in the dashboard so that I can match the clients expectations.
       - AC 1 - Developer has been part of the dashboard conversations.
       - AC 2 - Developer has been made aware of clients needs/priorities.

-5. Dashboard deployment and release.
+**5. Dashboard deployment and release.**
    - As a client I have easy access to the dashboard so that it can be used without challenge.
      - AC 1 - An easy to use platform has been chosen to host the platform.
      - AC 2 - Platform is avaiable in the browser for easy/quick access.